 A place for everything and everything in its place.
 Finally!

-I posed a question to my facebook readers a couple of months ago, asking them how they organize the dress up clothes in their home.
+I posted a question to my facebook readers a couple of months ago, asking them how they organize the dress up clothes in their home.
 Clearly, our system was NOT working!
 The over-flowing pink bucket made it hard to find anything without dumping it all on the floor.
 Needless to say, it was always a mess in their room.

 I received many wonderful suggestions and links!
 It was fun to go through them, but one definitely stood out.
-When I saw this dress up box from Craftiness is Not Optional, angels sang.

 With 2 little girls and lots of costumes, we decided to make it 12″ taller and 12″ wider.